 - Paramedic II

 - Credit Hours:

 - Special Fee:

-Course DescriptionDidactic portion covers EKG review, pediatric, geriatric, acute abdomen, burns, psychiatric disorders, dealing with death and the dying, crime scene preservation, Hazmat awareness, environmental conditions, advanced airway.
-Students will be certified in Pediatric Education for Pre-hospital Professional (PEPP) and Advance Cardiac Life Support (ACLS).
-There will be associated practical labs.
-Department permission required.
-Prerequisite: EMS 240.
+Course DescriptionCovers EKG review, trauma assessment, kinematics, toxicology, drug and alcohol abuse, infectious disease, OB/GYN, neonatology, pediatric, geriatric, acute abdomen, burns, psychiatric disorders, dealing with death and the dying, crime scene preservation, environmental conditions, and advanced airway.
+Includes Pre-Hospital Trauma Life Support (PHTLS), Pediatric Education for Pre-hospital Professional (PEPP) and Advance Cardiac Life Support (ACLS) certifications.
+Requires associated practical labs.
+Prerequisites: EMS 240 and Department permission required.

 Intended Outcomes for the course

-1. Integrate pathophysiological principles and the assessment findings to formulate a field impression and implement the management plan for clients/patients with a burn injury, suspected abdominal trauma, environmentally induced or exacerbated medical or traumatic condition, a behavior emergency, difficulty breathing, and a pediatric and/or geriatric patient with an illness or injury.
+- Integrate pathophysiological principles and assessment findings to formulate a field impression and implement a management plan for clients/patients with a broad range of chief complaints and patient ages.

-6. Demonstrate knowledge and skills necessary to be certified in ACLS and PEPP
+- Demonstrate knowledge and skills necessary to be certified in PHTLS, ACLS and PEPP.